Frequently Asked Questions About the GRE® revised General Test

 Email: firstname.lastname@example.org Website: www.ets.org/gre/email Phone: 1-609-771-7670 or 1-866-473-4373 (toll free for test takers in the United States, American Samoa, Guam, Puerto Rico, U.S. Virgin Islands and Canada)

-- Does ETS offer any services to help match graduate students with the schools that are right for them?
+- Does ETS offer any services to help match students with graduate and business schools?

 - What is the ETS® Personal Potential Index?